 It’s Rosacea Awareness Month!
-Megan, our co-founder suffers from this skin condition and believes it’s essential to educate everyone on this chronic, but manageable skin disorder!
+Megan, our co-founder suffers from this skin condition and believes it’s essential to educate everyone on this chronic skin disorder.
 But what exactly is Rosacea?

 Rosacea is a chronic condition within the inflammatory cascade of the skin.
-It reveal itself as a common rash, usually occurring on the face and that predominantly affects middle-aged fair skinned people.
-It affects both men and women and depending on the severity of the condition, it will be constantly be visible on the skin and the severity of the condition will come and go depending on exposure to triggers.
-This condition appears typically in a butterfly shape across the cheeks, nose and forehead as a reddened “flushed” appearance.
+It reveals itself as an inflamed rash on the skin, usually occurring on the face in a ‘butterfly pattern’ on the nose and cheeks.
+Rosacea does not have a ‘favourite’ demographic, as it does affect both men and women.
+That said, it is more common on those with lighter fitzpatrick skin types (fair skin).
+Depending on the severity of the condition, it will consistently be visible on the skin, but the severity of the condition will come and go depending on exposure to triggers.
+If you do not have the typical butterfly shape across the cheeks, nose and forehead as a reddened “flushed” appearance, then it may be worth thinking outside the box as rosacea is not the only inflammatory condition out there.

 Even though rosacea is a difficult condition to treat without further exacerbating the inflammation, carefully selected gentle products can definitely help to calm down this condition.
 Knowing and avoiding the triggers can really help to avoid the intrinsic inflammatory cascade that can cause flare-ups.
 The biggest triggers of Rosacea are alcohol, exercise, high & low temperatures, hot drinks, spicy foods, stress, lack of sleep, and caffeine.
 Natural sunlight is also a HUGE enemy of Rosacea (yes, this means being alive is basically a Rosacea trigger).